Japan's Hayabusa2 asteroid sample mission ends with perfect landing

 Among those wowed by the show were 34-year-old Ross, from Townsville, Queensland, and his two sons, 6-year-old Max and 8-year-old Chase.
 "It was pretty cool," Ross said.
 "It was worth getting up early for."

-The landing was the culmination of a decade of work by JAXA scientists and engineers, and it came six years after Hayabusa2, which is about the size of a washing machine, departed Earth.
+The landing was the culmination of a decade of work by JAXA scientists and engineers, and it came six years after Hayabusa2, which is about the size of two washing machines slapped together, departed Earth.
 The spacecraft traveled over 3.2 billion miles on its journey to near-Earth asteroid Ryugu and back, spending over a year using specialized cameras, radar and an infrared imager to survey the spinning top-shaped rock.
 On two occasions in 2019, it collected samples from the surface in brief snatch-and-go maneuvers.

 Masaki Fujimoto, deputy director of JAXA's Institute for Space and Astronautical Science, says the mission has been one of the defining moments of his life, As it came to a close, it was obvious the stunning finale and recovery operations would be bittersweet.